 The difficulties faced by people who have been immobilised in a hospital bed for many weeks are obvious and have been mentioned.
 Post viral fatigue is well recognised from other illnesses including glandular fever and flu.
 The chapter Chronic Fatigue Syndrome (CFS) or Myalgic Encephalitis (ME) discusses this recognised illness.

 At this stage, it is difficult to be sure of the scale of the problem.
 It is too soon even to say how long the condition will last.
 As many as 60,000 may be affected with more to come and they will be a burden to the NHS for some time yet.
-The Government has announced that there will be 40 centres set up around the country to treat the disease.
-There will be ten sites in the Midlands, five in London and seven in the north east.
+With so many people suffering from long COVID, the demands on the NHS are considerable.
+At the time of writing, there are 60 clinics dedicated to patients with long COVID in the UK.
 Patients will have to be referred by a GP or another health professional and doctors will be expected to rule out other underlying illnesses, such as lung cancer, before making referrals.

 Drugs and Treatments for COVID-19

 As with any virus infection, when the patients feels unwell with a high temperature and aches and pains, good old-fashioned paracetamol is the first line.
 Many people like to take non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or diclofenac.
 Aspirin also falls into that class.
 There was a warning from France that this class of drugs can aggravate the condition and make the illness worse.
-However, other counties in Europe and elsewhere were not of the same opinion and the European Medicines Agency declared that there is no evidence that NSAIDs can worsen the disease.17Are Warnings Against NSAIDs in COVID-19 Warranted?
-A trial has started at Guy’s and St Thomas’ Hospitals to see of giving ibuprofen will reduce inflammation and the risk of a cytokine storm.
-We must await results.
+However, other counties in Europe and elsewhere were not of the same opinion and the European Medicines Agency declared that there is no evidence that NSAIDs can worsen the disease.18Are Warnings Against NSAIDs in COVID-19 Warranted?

 Remdesivir is produced by an American company and the USA has bought most of the world’s supply.

-Despite these negative findings, a new trial started in May 2020 to see if these anti-malaria drugs can prevent healthcare workers from getting the disease.
-According to the BBC, chloroquine, hydroxychloroquine or a placebo will be given to more than 40,000 healthcare workers from Europe, Africa, Asia and South America.
-The WHO stopped its trials of hydroxychloroquine and a few days later started them again.
-The UK trial continued.
 A randomised, double-blind, placebo controlled trial using the drug for prophylaxis (prevention) recruited 821 subjects who had no symptoms at the time.
-Overall, 87.6% of the participants (719 of 821) reported a high-risk exposure to a confirmed Covid-19 contact.
-The drug made no significant difference in preventing illness but side effects were more common with hydroxychloroquine than with placebo but they were not serious.27 A Randomized Trial of Hydroxychloroquine as Postexposure Prophylaxis for Covid-19.
+The drug made no significant difference in preventing illness but side effects were more common with hydroxychloroquine than with placebo but they were not serious.26 A Randomized Trial of Hydroxychloroquine as Postexposure Prophylaxis for Covid-19.

 The Randomised Evaluation of COVID-19 Therapy (RECOVERY) trial, is led by the University of Oxford.
 It is the world’s largest randomised clinical trial of potential COVID-19 treatments.
 The drugs being assessed are: